unkadoug/contlog/README.md

 before the input is complete.
 For example, in the expression of the sum

 ```
-p	r
+a	c
 -	-
-q	s
+b	d
 ```

-the final result must be a value somewhere in the range (p/q, r/s).
+the final result must be a value somewhere in the range (a/b, c/d).
 Inputting more bits of x just pushes these lower and upper bounds closer together.
-If, at some point, p >= 2*q, then the lower bound is at least 2, and it is safe to write a '1' bit to the output (because the result must begin with a '1'), as long as the values of the quad are updated to reflect that:
+If, at some point, a >= 2*b, then the lower bound is at least 2, and it is safe to write a '1' bit to the output (because the result must begin with a '1'), as long as the values of the quad are updated to reflect that:

 ```
-p	r
+a	c
 --	--
-2q	2s
+2b	2d
 ```

-On the other hand, if r < 2*s, the upper bound is less than 2, then a '0' can be extracted and written to the output, with the quad transformed to
+On the other hand, if c < d*s, the upper bound is less than 2, then a '0' can be extracted and written to the output, with the quad transformed to

 ```
-p-q	r-s
+a-b	c-d
 ---	---
- q	 s
+ b	 d
 ```

 By performing as many output steps as possible between input steps,